martinpredny/Assignment-Android/README.md

 ### Task 3 ###

 10 cat images is not enough!
 Let's add paging.
 When user scrolls to the bottom of the list we need to automatically load next data.
 For example: we have initial 10 items, user scrolls to the bottom and we load next 10.
 So now we have 20 items in recycler and so on.
 Don't use Paging library from google or any other library.
 This task is not specifically about paging.
-It should just demonstrate how you can handle a little more complicated state machine with combination of crazy android livecycles.
+It should just demonstrate how you can handle a little more complicated state machine with combination of crazy android lifecycles.
 You will probably have to make bigger changes to Activity and ViewModel.
 Focus on correctness, readability, and try to make it foolproof.

 * all requirements from Task 1 and 2 should still work the same
 * for every new page you also have to load 10 new fun facts
-* if you already have let's say 50 images and now userd does pull-to-refresh then loading and failure behavior is same as in Task 1.
+* if you already have let's say 50 images and now user does pull-to-refresh then loading and failure behavior is same as in Task 1.
 But if refresh succeeds drop previous 50 images and keep only these 10 new ones